 Health & Fitness Calculators

-Health and fitness calculators including BMI and calorie deficit planning tools for goal tracking.
-This category includes 4 free tools.
+Health and fitness calculators including BMI, body fat, BMR, TDEE, and calorie-planning tools for body-composition and goal tracking.
+This category includes 7 free tools.

-Making informed decisions about your health — whether you're tracking body weight, planning a calorie deficit, or preparing for a major life event like pregnancy — requires accurate, evidence-based tools.
+Making informed decisions about your health — whether you're tracking body weight, estimating body-fat percentage, checking BMR and TDEE, planning a calorie deficit, or preparing for a major life event like pregnancy — requires accurate, evidence-based tools.
 Our health and fitness calculators use formulas validated by the World Health Organization, the CDC, and leading nutrition researchers.

 BMI uses the standard formula (weight in kg divided by height in meters squared), while calorie estimates are derived from the Mifflin-St Jeor equation, which research shows is more accurate than the older Harris-Benedict formula for most adults.
 Pregnancy due date calculations are based on standard gestational age counting from the first day of the last menstrual period.